Kurt Hummel: Relationships

 In a July 2012 interview with E!
 News, Colfer elaborated in regard to the progression of the Kurt-Blaine relationship in the show's fourth season.
 Colfer said, "I would like to do something besides say 'I love you,' and I think Darren [Criss] and I agree on that.
 We're ready for the next step.
 They've been together for a while.
 Let's throw some spice and drama into that."
 In September 2012, Criss echoed Colfer's sentiment, "We're like an old married couple now.
 Let's shake it up!"

 To begin the show's fourth season, Kurt moves to New York while Blaine continues to go to high school in Ohio, though he and Blaine remain a couple.
 However, after Blaine cheats on him, Kurt breaks up with Blaine.
 The two later agree to remain friends, though Kurt is unwilling to resume their relationship.
 That winter, Kurt begins to see Adam Crawford, a senior at his new school, NYADA.
 Despite this, Kurt has sex with Blaine when in Ohio to attend a wedding, putting into question whether Kurt still wants to be with Blaine.

 Despite all this, Kurt and Blaine do get back together in a romantic relationship in the first episode of the fifth season, "Love Love Love", which is incidentally the same episode that Blaine proposes marriage.
 Kurt says yes immediately.

 Kurt heads back to New York while Blaine finishes high school back in Lima.
 Eventually, midway through the fifth season, Blaine graduates and moves in with Kurt.
 They have difficulties and agree that it would be best for them to continue with their engagement but as Blaine lives somewhere else for now as they both need their space.
 They will cohabitate in the season five finale.

 At the beginning for the sixth season, it seems as though Kurt and Blaine have broken off the engagement due to difficulties living together and Blaine has moved back to Lima.
 Kurt later regrets this and decides to continue his schooling in Lima, to try to win Blaine back.

 When Kurt returns, he finds that Blaine is in a relationship with Karofsky.
 Despite everything that goes on in the beginning of the sixth season, Kurt and Blaine get back together in the beginning of the episode, "A Wedding".
-Later in the same episode, Brittany and Sue Sylvester persuade the couple to get married at Brittany and Santana's wedding to make a double gay wedding.
+Later in the same episode, Brittany and Sue Sylvester persuade the couple to get married at Brittany and Santana's wedding to make a double wedding.

 They continue through the rest of the sixth season as a wed couple and in the season six finale, "Dreams Come True", it is revealed that five years in the future, Rachel is carrying their child, a daughter.